...

 1. Take the clothing outside

-2. Brush off visible mold safely
+2. Brush off visible mold gently

 3. Check the care label